13 March 2019

 Research from the UMCG shows that Delirium Experience is extremely effective in translating knowledge about a delirium into skills for medical students.
 Moreover, the game has a proven positive effect on the motivation and involvement of students in the care of vulnerable elderly.
 The research on Delirium Experience was previously published in JMIR Serious Games, a scientific journal for gaming and gamification in healthcare.

 “Delirium Experience is not about learning a fixed protocol but about learning to recognize and apply interventions that bring a patient back to the here and now.
 Students and caregivers learn to improvise, after all every situation is different . ”- Kiki Buijs-Spanjers, PhD student at the UMCG.

 Try it out for yourself?

-Tomorrow, during World delirium awareness dag you can play the game for free.
-Keep an eye on twitter for the link!
+In support of World Delirium Awareness Day 2020 you can play the game for free for a week from March 11 until March 18 2020!
 More information and an impression of the game can be found on www.deliriumexperience.nl.